kmbrlygl/kmbrlygl.github.io/_posts/2017-01-09-alltogether.markdown

 I developed this app while taking a 6-week part-time course with [Whitespace](http://whitespacecrew.com/), a design accelerator program in San Francisco.

 # Target Market and Competitive Analysis
-Once I decided I wanted to work on an event planning tool for event hosts, I went straight into brainstorming and researching my target market.
+For this course, I decided I wanted to work on an event planning tool for event hosts.
+With that established, I went straight into brainstorming and researching my target market.

 ![All Together Empathy Map](/assets/empathymap.jpg)